BIOLOGIST TO BARTENDER

 We catch up with World Class winner James Fowler and find out how he went from marine biologist graduate to bartending and running his own place.
 The road to bartending wasn’t always a smooth one, but, as we find out, it was one James was destined for!

 HOW IT STARTED

-After work drinks would happen at my flat, in my bedroom.
-I would hold cocktail parties making new drinks all the time.
+After-work drinks would happen at my apartment, in my bedroom.
+I would hold cocktail parties, making new drinks all the time.
 This was my study area to which my passion for mixed drinks properly started.

 FOLLOWING MY PASSION

 After over ten years’ experience working behind bars for other people and creating my own drinks, I decided I could either grow with my current employer or concentrate my passion on the products that I love to use.

 One day as part of the marketing expansion, my boss sent over a box of table cards stating, “We serve the best coffee in the world”.
 As a coffee lover with a fair bit of knowledge, I felt this was a bit too strong a claim.
 There were so many reasons why I could say we didn’t do the best coffee in the world and this made me think—how about actually creating a place that truly could specialize in products and be the best locally, regionally and one day nationally?

 With a few friends I decided to open my own place with a keen emphasis on product and provenance knowledge.
 My restaurant and bar, ‘The Larder House’ opened in 2011.

 Behind the scenes, opening the restaurant and bar was incredibly hard.
 With a tight budget, I designed and built the entire restaurant.
 As soon as we opened we were busy.

 I guess the biggest lessons I learned were time management, knowing the books and hoping realization of what you are comes sooner rather than later.